fdu-csci3444/ex8_nodeJS_webApp_express_ejs_bootstrap_nodemon/README.md

 kill -9  whateverThePidYouGetFromAboveLine
 ```
 # NodeJS web app using; express + ejs + bootstrap CSS
 + see express_ejs_bootstrap direcoty.
-In particular server.js and its page templates under views/pages dir and partials used by its page templates under views/partials.
+In particular main_webServer.js and its page templates under views/pages dir and partials used by its page templates under views/partials.
 + NOTE that using bootstrap CSS loaded from a CDN (Content Delivery Network) for CSS definitions
-+ add a script to package.json to start app (note in below example server.js is starting point of this app)
++ add a script to package.json to start app (note in below example main_webServer.js is starting point of this app)
 ```
 "scripts": {
-    "start_express_ejs_bootstrap_with_nodemon": "nodemon express_ejs_bootstrap/server.js"
+    "start_express_ejs_bootstrap_with_nodemon": "nodemon express_ejs_bootstrap/main_webServer.js"
 }
 ```
 + then you start app (express server) using above script
 ```
 npm run start_express_ejs_bootstrap_with_nodemon
 ```
 + can start it via node or nodemon or the nodemon script in package.json.
-NOTE you need to pass full server.js to nodemon.
+NOTE you need to pass full main_webServer.js to nodemon unless you setup the "main" attribute of package.json to it
 ```
-node server
+node main_webServer
-node server.js
+node main_webServer.js
-nodemon server.js
+nodemon main_webServer.js
 npm run start_express_ejs_bootstrap_with_nodemon
 ```
-+ connect to it via browser "http://localhost:8014"
++ connect to it via browser "http://localhost:8014" and click navigation tabs in header
 + or connect via curl below.
 NOTE curl -d passes data, -H specifies content type
 ```
 curl -i "http://localhost:8014"